The 7 Most Critical Responsibilities of a District Manager

 As you read about these seven responsibilities, think about:

-- If you are a district manager, do you have specific abilities, systems, and processes to make these responsibilities do well?
+- If you are a District Manager, do you have specific abilities, systems, and processes to fulfill these responsibilities effectively?

-Because of that, they have to develop other leaders within the unit’s personnel so that they inspire the rest of the staff to do and behave in a great way.
-That will make business operations function with a high level of excellence.
+Because of that, they have to develop other leaders within the unit’s personnel so they inspire the rest of the staff to behave and do their jobs well.
+That will enable business operations to function at a high level of excellence.

-District managers need to be able to identify the urgent things versus the important things in the organization so that they can prioritize their actions and organize their daily and weekly agendas.
+District Managers need to be able to identify the urgent things versus the important things in the organization so they can prioritize their actions and organize their daily and weekly agendas.

-That will help them define when they’re going to do the job and what they’ll do during that time to cause positive change in the business.
+That will help them define when they’ll do the job and what they’ll do during that time to drive positive change in the business.

 They must also recognize what they can delegate and what systems they need to create so that people can execute without them.

-The ability to plan well, categorize their time, and focus on the right things will determine district managers' success in their jobs.
+The ability to plan well, manage their time effectively, and focus on the right things will determine district managers' success in their jobs.

-This does not mean that district managers are responsible for the hiring, training, and onboarding processes.
-What it does imply is that they must ensure that the unit managers have the tools, resources, and support they need to hire, train, and retain the people they need.
+This does not mean that District Managers are responsible for the hiring, training, and onboarding processes.
+What it implies is that they must ensure the Unit Managers have the tools, resources, and support they need to hire, train, and retain the people they need.

-Another direct responsibility of district managers is selecting and preparing the leadership bench for your organization.
-That signifies analyzing who are those rising stars that can be developed as future leaders.
+Another direct responsibility of District Managers is selecting and preparing the leadership bench for your organization.
+That signifies analyzing who those rising stars are who can be developed as future leaders.

-District managers are not supposed to execute the operations in all the units.
-They are responsible for inspiring, training, and coaching the unit managers and team members to execute the brand and the business systems with a high level of excellence.
+District Managers are not supposed to execute operations across all units.
+They are responsible for inspiring, training, and coaching the Unit Managers and team members to execute the brand and the business systems with a high level of excellence.
 And they do that by conducting effective unit visits.

-From time to time, district managers may need to run a support shift because of issues that happen during the day-to-day operations.
-However, their ultimate responsibility is to ensure that the managers and their teams are following the brand’s standards and the business procedures the organization has defined.
+From time to time, District Managers may need to run a support shift due to issues that arise during day-to-day operations.
+However, their ultimate responsibility is to ensure that managers and their teams follow the brand’s standards and the business procedures the organization has defined.

-It implies ensuring that all the units are clean and safe for the crew and the customers, with all the equipment in good working order, and operating with a high level of excellence while providing a great image and experience for everyone.
+It implies ensuring that all units are clean and safe for the crew and customers, with all equipment in good working order and operating at a high level of excellence, while providing a great image and experience for everyone.

-This is a joint responsibility because nobody knows the local community the way the unit manager and their team do.
-That’s why the role of the district manager is to help and guide them in creating this plan.
+This is a joint responsibility because no one knows the local community as well as the Unit Manager and their team do.
+That’s why the District Manager's role is to help and guide them in creating this plan.

 At the end of the day, we are in business to make money.
-So, everything that district managers do, from leadership to planning, staffing, execution, maintenance, and marketing, is designed to produce the profitability that the business owner expects as a return on the investment made in that brand.
+So, everything that District Managers do, from leadership to planning, staffing, execution, maintenance, and marketing, is designed to produce the profitability that the business owner expects as a return on the investment in that brand.

 - These results are not only in the area of financials but also in the area of business, growth, culture, development, and all the other areas that district managers are responsible for.